haleemur/sql-style-guide/sql_style_guide.md

         users.created_at > '2016-01-01'
     AND (users.role = 'admin' OR users.role = 'moderator')

-### REALLY Bad, omission changes the logic, as default operator precedence kicks in.
+### REALLY Bad, omission changes the logic, as default operator precedence kicks in
         users.created_at > '2016-01-01'
     AND users.role = 'admin'
      OR users.role = 'moderator'